logtd/ComfyUI-Veevee/README.md

 # ComfyUI-Veevee (Work in progress)

-A Video2Video framework for ComfyUI.
+A Video2Video framework for text2image models in ComfyUI.
 Supports SD1.5 and SDXL.

 ## Examples
-(TODO)
+(TODO more examples)
-See `example_workflows` directory.
+See `example_workflows` directory for SD15 and SDXL examples with notes.

 ## Installation
 Install this repo from the ComfyUI manager or git clone the repo into `custom_nodes` then `pip install -r requirements.txt` within the cloned repo.

+### Required Models
+It is recommended to use Flow Attention through Unimatch (and others soon).
+To get Unimatch optical flow go to `https://github.com/autonomousvision/unimatch/blob/master/MODEL_ZOO.md#optical-flow` and select one of the models. **It must be one of the regrefine larger models**.
+Sintel and things versions tend to give the best results.

 ## Nodes